The GameStop stock craze is about a populist uprising against Wall Street. But it’s more complicated than that.

 The initial reaction to Gill’s wager on GameStop was dismissive.
 “That ship is sinking,” user cmcewen posted.

 In September, the company posted disappointing earnings, which Gill lampooned as a “Chernobyl experience.”
-But as the stock enjoyed a late 2019 rally, helped by disclosure of Burry’s interest, Gill’s holdings grew, according to screenshots of his monthly E*Trade investment account that he posted on Reddit.
+But as the stock enjoyed a late 2019 rally, helped by disclosure of Burry’s interest, Gill’s holdings grew, according to screenshots of his monthly E-Trade investment account that he posted on Reddit.
 By the end of November, the $53,566 he had invested between June and September had grown to $230,628.

 Three months later, GameStop again posted what Gill called a “nightmare” earnings report.
 “Did I sell?
 Y’all for real?
 I added,” he wrote, appending the acronym “YOLO,” meaning “you only live once.”